opentoonz/opentoonz_docs/source/create_animations_using_plastic_tool.rst

 .. _use_mathematical_expression_in_plastic_animation:

-Use Mathematical Expression in Plastic Animation
+Use Mathematical Expressions in Plastic Animation
 ------------------------------------------------
 To use OpenToonz mathematical expressions in the Plastic Animation, link the vertices of the skeleton to each other or to a column, pegbar or camera.